oOo0oOo/lean-scribe/README.md

 - `.env` file for setting ENV variables (optional, can be set with other means).
 - `logs/` folder for logging (optional).

+**ATTENTION!** Your keys are SECRET!
+Never commit/share this .env file to a public repository!

 ### Enabling models

 Models are automatically enabled, if the correct ENV variable is set.

+EITHER:

-Update the values in the `scribe_folder/.env` file, or set them yourself.
+- Update the values in the `scribe_folder/.env` file

-ATTENTION!
-NEVER commit this .env file!
+- Or set the environment variables in another way.

 ## Models

 Lean Scribe uses [LangChain](https://js.langchain.com/) for LLM integration and currently supports models from the following providers:

-- Anthropic
+- Anthropic (e.g Claude 3.5)
-- Fireworks.ai
+- Fireworks.ai (e.g. Deepseek R1)
-- Google
+- Google (e.g. Gemini 2.0 Flash)
-- OpenAI
+- OpenAI (e.g. GPT o3-mini)

 Models are configured in the `scribe_folder/models.json` file.
 You can also set other model params like temperature using the params:

 `params = {"model": "gpt-4o-mini", "temperature": 0.9}`

+**ATTENTION!** Prices in models.json are not reliable, you need to update them manually.

 ## Prompt Templating